 Migration signifies: crossing the border, leaving the beaten path behind.
 This demands courage.
 Every migrant has a unique story to tell.
 That is our inspiration.

-Students from Argentina, Canada, Australia, New Zealand and South Korea can easily obtain a residence permit for the Netherlands which allows them to also work.
+Foreigners from Argentina, Australia, Canada, Hong Kong, New Zealand and South Korea can easily obtain a residence permit for the Netherlands.
+This permit allows them to also work under some restricted conditions.

-For Argentinians, Canadians and South Korean the Working Holiday Program applies; for Australians and New Zealanders a similar program is called the Working Holiday Scheme.
+For Argentinians, Canadians, citizens of Hong Kong and South Korean the Working Holiday Program applies; for Australians and New Zealanders a similar program is called the Working Holiday Scheme.

 In order to qualify for either program candidates must not be older than 31 years of age and be able to prove that they have sufficient means to buy a return ticket to their country of origin.
 They are not allowed to take out social benefits in the Netherlands.